To enjoy the full Mail & Guardian online experience: please upgrade your browser

 “Presently it is [an] accepted norm that BP or Shell may not employ the services of an advocate employed by them to represent them in court — it is still accepted that the employment relationship stands in the way of the advocate being able to act independently and to deal with the matter as an advocate or attorney should,” Mtshaulana wrote.

 One state attorney complained in internal correspondence, which the M&G has seen, that most of the “in-house counsel are not experienced enough and can be used only in limited instances”.
-He said that they were “slow in performance of any task, but can give correct opinions in fairly simple matters”.

 But “the moment a matter is out of the ordinary, they are in trouble”, wrote the attorney, who echoed Mtshaulana’s concerns about the independence of the unit’s counsel.